junxit/us-congress-bills-111/bill.md

 - Whereas principals set the academic tone for their schools and work collaboratively with teachers to develop and maintain high curriculum standards, develop mission statements, and set performance goals and objectives;
 - Whereas the vision, dedication, and determination of a principal provides the mobilizing force behind any school reform effort;
 - Whereas leadership is second only to classroom instruction among all school-related factors that contribute to what students learn at school, according to research conducted by the Wallace Foundation;
-- Whereas the U.S. Bureau of Labor Statistics estimates that approximately 1 in 3 principals works more than 40 hours a week and often works an additional 15–20 hours each week supervising school activities at night and on weekends;
+- Whereas the U.S. Bureau of Labor Statistics estimates that approximately 1 in 3 education administrators works more than 40 hours a week and often works an additional 15–20 hours each week supervising school activities at night and on weekends;
 - Whereas the NAESP National Distinguished Principals program honors exemplary elementary and middle level public, private, and independent school leaders as well as leaders from the U.S. Department of Defense Schools and the U.S. Department of State Overseas Schools, for outstanding leadership for student learning and the profession;
 - Whereas the MetLife-NASSP Principal of the Year program began in 1993 as a means to recognize outstanding middle level and high school principals who have succeeded in providing high-quality learning opportunities for students as well as their exemplary contributions to the profession;
 - Whereas the celebration of “National Principals Month” would honor elementary, middle level, and high school principals and recognize the importance of school leadership in ensuring that every child has access to a high-quality education; and